f1tenth/f1tenth_doc/getting_started/firmware/firmware_vesc.rst

 2. Powering the VESC
 -------------------------
 First we need to power the VESC.
-Plug the battery in.
+Plug the battery in, and make sure the polarity is correct.
+Note that you don't need to turn on the Powerboard for configuring the VESC.

 .. figure:: img/vesc/vesc01.JPG
 	:align: center

-	Plug the battery in.
-Make sure the polarity is correct.

-Note that you don't need to turn on the Powerboard for configuring the VESC.

-Next, unplug the USB cable of the VESC from the Jetson NX and plug the USB into your laptop.
+Next, unplug the USB cable of the VESC from the Jetson NX and plug the USB into your laptop that's running the VESC Tool.
 You may want to use a longer cable.

 .. figure:: img/vesc/vesc02.JPG
 	:align: center

-	Plug a longer micro USB cable from the VESC to your computer.
+	..
+Plug a longer mirco USB cable from the VESC to your computer.

 3. Connecting the VESC to Your Laptop
 -----------------------------------------